How Osteoporosis Affects Women

 Low Muscle Mass

 Weighing less than 57 kg or having a thin frame can heighten the impact of osteoporosis.
 Often women have lower muscle mass than men and may also become frail early.
-This increases their risk of suffering from osteoporosis-related fractures.
+This increases their risk of developing osteoporosis-related fractures.

 Why is Calcium Important?

 Doctors suggest adequate calcium intake in the adolescent years because that is the time when the bones develop.
 However, having a calcium-rich diet at any age can help maintain bone health.
 The calcium intake as per the US-based National Osteoporosis Foundation’s guidelines for women recommends the following